 To know how much money was spent, you need to calculate all the expenses that they have incurred, including advertising costs, social media management, content, etc. Total the costs and divide it by the number of leads that you get for the particular period.
 This will give you the cost per lead.
 If the cost per lead is more than the amount of money spent by the customer, you are at a loss.

 6. Customer Lifetime Value

 It is the amount of money that a customer would spend over the course of their lives.
 There is no specific time period for it.
 This KPI is calculated by the profit earned during the entire period and the cost associated with the customer during the relationship.
-It shows how a customer is worth to you monetarily.
-If Customer Lifetime Value is less than the money you spend on customers, then there is something drastically wrong in the way you do business.
+It shows how a customer is worth it to you monetarily.
+If Customer Lifetime Value is less than the money you spend on customers, then there is something drastically wrong with the way you do business.
 You need to completely overhaul your business by looking at all the systems that are put in place.

 You can also use this metric for different groups of customers based on the segmentation that you have done.
 Find out the value that customers bring in based on their age, location, interests, designation, industry, etc. If there are customers from certain segments who are bringing a loss to you, then stop doing business with them.

 It is one of the best metrics that you can use to understand how customers feel towards the salesperson based on their latest interaction with them.
 Net Promoter Score asks a customer how likely they are to recommend their service/brand to a friend.
 You can measure this metric with customer surveys and interviews.
 One of the best ways to get to know this is by asking follow-up questions when they do one more transaction or have an interaction with your team.